Union Station North: History

 Union Station North sits on land that originally belonged to the Arapaho Tribe.
 They named the South Platte River, which flows along Union Station North, Niinéniiniicíihéhe.
 The discovery of gold in Denver in 1858 resulted in a large increase of white settlers to the area and the native population was pushed out.
 From the city's founding and continuing through the 1970s, the South Platte River was essentially treated as an open sewer.

 By the 1960s, Union Station North contained immigrant housing, vacant lots, railroad tracks, and industrial plants dumping discharge into the South Platte River.
 Along the river's banks could be found landfills, discarded cars, weeds, old tires, waste, feathers from a pillow factory, and hobo camps.
 The area was considered an undesirable place to live.

 In the 1990s and through the 2010s, redevelopment took place in the LoDo/Union Station/Riverfront Park/Confluence Park areas along with the building of Coors Field (1995) and the creation of Cuernavaca Park (2000).
 This redevelopment spread to the adjacent Union Station North neighborhood and residential buildings were planned and built.
 In 2006, Denver developer Dana Crawford referred to Union Station North as, "a very industrial area" and Denver architect Jim Johnson added, "this is still the true-grit part of town".

 In 2019, the new commuter rail G Line added an additional set of tracks through the neighborhood in the guise of a bridge over both the South Platte River and BNSF rail lines in the Prospect Junction area.

-Today, Union Station North is a small, clean, thriving, primarily residential community combined with daily passages of locomotives transiting in and out of the Denver area.
+Today, Union Station North is a small, primarily residential community combined with daily passages of locomotives transiting in and out of the Denver area.